30 Best & Worst Foods for Your Brain

 This spice, often added in Indian dishes, is a great addition for a flavorful kick to your meals and a boost of brain power.
 Research conducted by Annals of Indian Academy of Neurology found that turmeric can actually help prevent and alleviate symptoms of Alzheimer’s disease and dementia, as well as assist in the treatment of traumatic brain injury.
 It’s such a brain-friendly food due to its anti-inflammatory effects on the body.

 Spinach is not only a tasty addition to your next dinnertime meal, it’s also packed with vitamin K, a brain-fueling nutrient found in most dark leafy greens.
-A study by Federation of American Societies for Experimental Biology, eating a serving of vitamin K-rich leafy greens daily can help slow down cognitive and memory decline in adults.
+A study by the Federation of American Societies for Experimental Biology, eating a serving of vitamin K-rich leafy greens daily can help slow down cognitive and memory decline in adults.

 NOW, THE WORST